 - The currency is Örtug, 1 Örtug is around 10 Swedish Krona or 1 Euro.

 - Ladonia has its own timezone (LST – Ladonia Standard Time) which is UTC/GMT +0:57

 - The Constitution of Ladonia explicitly excludes men from the throne.
 There has not been, nor will ever be, a King of Ladonia.
 Only Queens.

 See National Symbols & Currency for additional information.

 - Election for president takes place every third year.

-- The current President is Christopher Matheoss, living in France.
+- The interim President is the President’s Old Shoes, living in Sweden.

 - The monarch is HM The Queen Carolyn, living in the USA.

 See Ladonian Government for additional information about the government, elected officials and ministries.

 See The Monarchy for information on the Queen, the Royal Family, and the Nobility.